kwitt1988/MusicTracker/README.md

 # MusicTracker
 An application which aims at creating curated content for the user.

-Right now the user is able to log-in through Spotify and get ones access-tokens.
+Right now the user is able to log-in through Spotify and get ones API-tokens.

 With these tokens one can make API-request for example with the help of Postman.